 Since sensitive and classified information will be discussed in your facility, acoustic protection is required to prevent anyone from hearing that information outside of the secure space.
 Knowing which level of acoustic protection is key and affects a project’s budget.

 The STC (Sound Transmission Class) rating required for your facility is determined by whether the facility utilizes amplified sound, e.g., things like video teleconferencing or speaker phones.
 If there is amplified sound, STC 50 is required.
 If there will be no amplified sound, a minimum of STC 45 is required.
 SCIF perimeter walls always need some type of acoustic protection, but you will need to also consider which STC rating your interior walls will need to meet.

 Ensure you set proper expectations to allow for all the time that is needed for bidding your project, government approval, the permit processing, construction, accreditation, and move-in.
 In our experience, it is very rare to see even the smallest project complete that process in less than six months.

 Are there any specific building considerations to keep in mind?

 Are you aware of any weight limits, access issues, heating/cooling or electrical upgrades needed, adversarial neighbors, or adversarial landlords?
 Are there any special circumstances for your building like any sort of remediation, lead, asbestos, etc.?
 All of these factors can affect the time and cost of your project.

 The key to a successful accreditation for your SCIF construction—and a truly secure facility—lies in the time you take to answer all of these questions.
 The quicker you can gather the information to answer these, the more efficient you will be as you start your project.
-We at Adamo understand these questions are just to get you started on your journey to building a SCIF.
-Reach out to us if you need help in navigating your SCIF construction project, or request a free printed copy of the latest version of the ICD 705 Tech Spec to help you get started.
+If you’re starting on your path to building a SCIF or SAPF and feel overwhelmed or don’t know where to start, check out Adamo’s SCIF/SAPF Planning Worksheet.
+This worksheet asks the major questions you need to know to make your project a success from the start.